Back to Blog

 • evaluation criteria

-If you’re only checking “new postings,” you’ll miss edits that can change whether you qualify.
+If you’re only checking “new postings,” you’ll miss edits that can change whether you qualify—or disqualify you outright.

 The main ways to monitor procurement pages